Frequently Asked Questions

 May I attend Integrative Health Studies in person?

 Starting in Fall 2017, we will offer in-person studies only to those already enrolled in the program.
 All new students will be enrolled in the hybrid online format.
 The faculty, courses, and tuition are the same.
 The retreat dates for the 2017-2018 academic year are September 11-16, 2017 and January 20-25, 2018.
-We anticipate each retreat will cost each student $750-800 for meals and a shared sleeping room.
+Each retreat will cost each student $750 for meals and a shared sleeping room.

 I want to be a health coach, but I am not sure I want to have a solo practice.